-It is born from the enlightened thought of Sri Nisargadatta Maharaj, an Indian spiritual master, who died in 1981, then developed and brought into vogue by one of his faithful student still alive, Stephen H. Walinsky, considered in all respects by the scientific psychological community as the father of this discipline.
+Born from the enlightened thought of Sri Nisargadatta Maharaj, an Indian spiritual master, who died in 1981, then developed and brought into vogue by one of his faithful students, Stephen H. Wolinsky, considered in all respects by the scientific psychological community as the father of this discipline.

 Quantum Psychology bases its pillars on the assumption that "All you believe you are not are" because it is your mind that built that definition of you, just as it built the concept of time and space.

 Time is in the mind, space is in the mind.
-Even the law of cause and effect is a way of thinking.
+Time and space do not exist except in our consciousness, we created the Cartesian axes trying to give a dimension to infinity.
+The law of cause and effect is also a way of thinking.
 In reality everything is one, here and now.
 Multiplicity and diversity are only in the mind.